-- 4. In the Condition field, choose the appropriate condition from the list, and specify the number of bytes if applicable. - 5.
+- 4. In the Condition field, choose the appropriate condition from the list, and specify the number of bytes if applicable.
+See the examples that follow this topic. - 5.
 In the Description field, add any descriptive text that may be used for understanding this event.
 For example, if this event requires special instructions for operations staff, place those instructions here.

+6. Click OK.
 The file event appears in the workspace, and you can draw the appropriate dependency lines to any jobs that are awaiting its arrival.